 Hair with Ribbons and Bows

-Generally, anime characters have one or more ribbons in their hair, either as a ribbon or to tie a ponytail, form a bow or hang them freely.
+Usually anime characters have one or more ribbons in their hair, either as a headband or to tie a ponytail, form a bow or hang them freely.
 Do you know any of these characters below?
 Some are:

 - Gasai Yuno – Mirai NIkki;